MT file photo

 The extortion claim is just one of the allegations outlined in the suit, which also lists as defendants the city, the Detroit Land Bank Authority, Detroit Mayor Mike Duggan, and Wayne County Treasurer Eric Sabree.

 by the city in 2016.
-Cormack says in the suit that the demolition was unlawful because he was the owner, but the city says it came to own the property after it was tax-foreclosed in 2010.
-Blight issues warranted its teardown, the city said in a statement Thursday, but Cormack's suit says a Land Bank official was surprised by the expedited plans for a commercial teardown, saying Cormack must have "angered someone high-up at city hall."
+Carmack says in the suit that the demolition was unlawful because he was the owner, but the city says it came to own the property after it was tax-foreclosed in 2010.
+Blight issues warranted its teardown, the city said in a statement Thursday, but Carmack's suit says a Land Bank official was surprised by the expedited plans for a commercial teardown, saying Carmack must have "angered someone high-up at city hall."

 "According to Mr. Haskins [an official with Defendant Detroit Land Bank Authority], he had never previously turned off the heat, water, gas, and electricity in a privately-owned property in one day.
 Nor, he added, had he ever been requested to have a commercial building demolished in one day," the suit says.

-In a statement, the city maintained that the 2016 teardown of the property once owned by Cormack was legal.
+In a statement, the city maintained that the 2016 teardown of the property once owned by Carmack was legal.

 "Now, two years later, he files this lawsuit because he could not get special treatment from the administration in his effort to reclaim the property he had lost through a legal process," Corporation Counsel Lawrence Garcia said.